croservices/cro/docs/reference/cro-http-client.md

   insert into the request/response processing pipeline.
 An instance of `Cro::HTTP::Client` may be used concurrently.

+In general, if you are going to make a one-off request, just use the type object.
+If you are going to make many requests to the same server or set of servers, make an instance.

 ## Making basic requests

 The `get`, `post`, `put`, `delete`, and `head` methods may be called on either